Welcome to Saint Mary Church

 Get Involved in Children's Mass on First Sundays at 8:30 a.m.

-St. Mary Parish has begun hosting a Children's Mass on the first Sunday of every month during the school year at the 8:30 Mass.
-Our plan is to have students of both the school and Religious Education Program, from a different grade level each month, serve as greeters, readers and singers for that day.
-If you wish to volunteer for this privilege, send an email as soon as possible to firstname.lastname@example.org.
-Assignments will be made on a first come/first served basis.
+St. Mary Parish is continuing the Children's Mass on the first Sunday of every month during the school year at the 8:30 Mass on November 1st.
+We are looking for volunteers to be readers, singers and greeters.
+We have designated those students in Grade 5 for the Mass on November 1st.
+If you wish to volunteer for this privilege, send an email as soon as possible to email@example.com.Assignments will be made on a first come-first serve basis.
+If you have any questions, please contact Mrs. Pendleton at 874¬8752 or via the above email address.

 Share your news with the Stella Maris Parish Newsletter